brown-cs-224/Path-Stencil/submission-milestone.md

-## Path (final)
+## Path (milestone)

-Please fill this out and submit your work to Gradescope by the deadline.
+Please fill this out and submit your work to Gradescope by the milestone deadline.

 ### Output Comparison
 Run the program with the specified `.ini` config file to compare your output against the reference images.
 The program should automatically save to the correct path for the images to appear in the table below.